So you’re looking for some cool Chrome extensions.

 Session Buddy is one of my most favorite Chrome extensions.

 This will save your Chrome tabs in case your browser freezes or crashes.
+And it’ll save you frustration as well.

 Whenever you’re browsing online and you have a bunch of tabs open, you can just have Session Buddy save it in a list.